MatthewBrannon/DOP-C02_Notes/Domain I - SDLC/CodeBuild.md

-## AWS CodeBuild Cheat Sheet
+## AWS CodeBuild

 - A fully managed **continuous integration service** that compiles source code, runs tests, and produces software packages that are ready to deploy.

 ## **Concepts**

-- - A **build project** defines how [[CodeBuild]] will run a build.
+- A **build project** defines how [[CodeBuild]] will run a build.
 It includes information such as where to get the source code, which build environment to use, the build commands to run, and where to store the build output.
     - A **build environment** is the combination of operating system, programming language runtime, and tools used by [[CodeBuild]] to run a build.
     - The **build specification** is a YAML file that lets you choose the commands to run at each phase of the build and other settings.
 Without a build spec, [[CodeBuild]] cannot successfully convert your build input into build output or locate the build output artifact in the build environment to upload to your output bucket.
         - If you include a build spec as part of the source code, by default, the build spec file must be named buildspec.yml and placed in the root of your source directory.